 The symbols returned by the web feature layer are based on the symbology of the layers in the map.
 Each symbol in each layer is referred to as a type.
 For example, a layer symbolized with a simple renderer (one symbol) has one type.
 If a unique value renderer is used, there will be a type returned for each unique value in the renderer.

 Web feature layers support a subset of ArcGIS Pro renderers.
-These include:
+These include the following:

 - Single symbol